Skip to content

 Year: 1883

-The painting is clearly distinguished by the artist's usual blurred brushstroke, the chromatic composition is of red, green, brown, white, and blue (sea).
-The elements depicted include: a cliff at the edge of the island, bushes, grass, rocks (in the background), a house, and the sea.
+The painting Fog on Guernsey is a landscape of the French island bearing that name, painted by Auguste Renoir in 1883.
+The painter's typical blurred brushstroke is clearly distinguishable, the chromatic composition is red, green, brown, white, and blue (sea).
+The elements depicted are: a cliff on the island's edge, shrubs, grass, rocks (in the background), a house, and the sea.
+The original canvas is currently housed in the Cincinnati Art Museum, United States.

 Style: Impressionism